-Comey: Classified Clinton emails forwarded to Anthony Weiner
+Comey: Classified emails forwarded to Weiner

 "The team also told me we cannot finish this work before the election and then they worked night after night after night and they found thousands of new emails, they found classified info on Anthony Weiner," Comey said while responding to a question from Sen. Dianne Feinstein at a Senate judiciary committee hearing.

-"Somehow, her emails were being forward to Anthony Weiner, including classified information by her assistant, Huma Abedin," he said.
+"Somehow, her emails were being forwarded to Anthony Weiner, including classified information by her assistant, Huma Abedin," he said.

+In separate exchange with Sen. John Kennedy of Louisiana, Comey said Abedin appeared to have had a regular practice of forwarding emails to Weiner for him "to print out for her so she could then deliver them to the secretary of state."

+But there was no indication that Abedin "had a sense that what she was doing was in violation of the law" Comey added, and investigators couldn't prove any sort of criminal intent.

 The fact that Clinton and Abedin previously exchanged classified emails gave federal prosecutors probable cause to justify their review of Weiner's laptop, according to a search warrant application.